DataDog/documentation/content/en/logs/explorer/transactions.md

 ## Overview

 Transactions are an efficient way to track and analyze multiple related log events based on some unique identifier.
 Logs coming from e-commerce applications, user activity on websites, payment integrations, financial transactions, or stock trades can all be grouped together to get a better sense of the actual underlying business activity.
+For example, an ecommerce website would group log events across various actions such as catalog search, add to cart, and checkout to build a transaction view of the various actions using a common attribute such as requestId or orderId.

 In the Log Explorer, build transactions from your log data easily without doing any pre-processing or setup.